brandur/talks/frozen-rails-2012/slides.md

 * Helpers/views become less useful
 * ActiveRecord pretty good, but it's now decoupled
 * `ActiveRecord::Serialization#to_json` is a bad idea when strong contracts are important
-* APIs are about verbs and nouns
+* RESTful APIs are about verbs and nouns
     * A routing DSL is an unneeded layer of abstraction

 ## Sinatra as API